 If you think that a Wheaten is the dog for you, and are looking for Soft Coated Wheaten Terrier puppies for sale near me, then the next step is finding reputable breeders in your general locality.

-Experienced breeders will just want to just offer you a Wheaten terrier puppy for sale, they will be happyfor you to visit their Irish Soft Coated Wheaten Terrier Kennel and answer the many questions that you should have if you are serious about taking a Wheaten into your home for the next 12-14 years.
+Experienced breeders will be happy for you to visit their Irish Soft Coated Wheaten Terrier Kennel and answer the many questions that you should have.

 Soft Coated Wheaten Terrier Breeders

 The national Kennel Club websites often have links to approved breeders of Soft Coated Wheaten Terriers, so too do the breed club sites.

 The following links are useful for people based in the US, UK, Canada and Australia who are looking for a Soft Coated Wheaten Terrier for sale.

 Irish Soft Coated Wheaten Terriers Breeders in Ireland